 If ethics and privacy are an afterthought, it may be impossible to remedy problems once they emerge.
 Accountability must be proactively designed into artificial intelligence services and their development process from initial concept to final deployment.
 Oversight boards, impact assessments, transparency tools, and oversight mechanisms can help achieve this.

 Without ethics and privacy, AI also threatens to undermine the essential trust between people and the technologies that increasingly impact their lives.
 Trust takes time to build and can be quickly destroyed.
-Keeping ethics and privacy at the forefront helps ensure that AI progresses in an ethical, respectful, fair, and trustworthy manner.
+Keeping ethics and privacy at the forefront helps ensure that AI progresses in an ethical, respectful, and trustworthy manner.

-Ethics and privacy should motivation every step of the AI life cycle.
+Ethics and privacy should motivate every step of the AI life cycle.
 They help maximize the rewards and minimize the harm of advanced technologies.
 Upholding ethics and privacy allows AI to serve the good of individuals and society without creating more anxieties or unintended issues.

 Risks of Ignoring Ethics and Privacy in AI Development